aquasecurity/manifesto/README.md

 The intention is that each piece of metadata could be signed using Notary.

+At the moment this is a Proof of Concept - feedback and ideas very welcome.

 ## Installation

 Clone this repo (or go get aquasecurity/manifesto)